Globe Valves vs. Gate Valves. What are the Potential Differences?

 Below are listed several general differences between the globe and gate valves.

 The gate vs. globe valve comparison indicates several plus points in both valves.
 To choose one of them, consider the valve’s features that suit your application.
-You can rely on the factors below to learn how to choose between globe vs. gate valve.
+You can rely on the factors below to learn how to choose between a globe valve and a gate valve.

 Globe Valve: